nwaldispuehl/java-intro-solutions/README.md

 java-introduction-solutions
 ===========================

-Some sample implementation of the excercises presented in the java-introduction repository.
+Some sample implementation of the excercises presented in the java-intro repository.